yuanniufei/xcrawler/README.md

 # Introduction
 `xcrawler`, it's a light-weight web crawler framework.
 Some of its design concepts are borrowed from the well-known framework [Scrapy](https://github.com/scrapy).
 The downloader of the engine is implemented with the `requests` library.
-There are two different thread pools in the crawler's engine, one is for the downloader and the other for the processors (to extract data and so on).

 I'm very interested in web crawling, however, I'm just a newbie to web scraping.
 I did this so that I can learn more basics of web crawling and Python language.